Learn the Best Way to Pull Pork at Your Home

 How to Serve Pulled Pork

-You should now have a tray of the best pulled pork.
+You should now have a tray full of pulled pork.
 The best way to eat this wonderful treat is on a sandwich.
 Utilize some of the rendered juices to make your favorite barbecue sauce.
 People often lean towards a sweet sauce that features ketchup and molasses among other things as the dominant ingredients.
-To make the best of pulled pork, we suggest a vinegar based sauce to lightly drizzle it on your meat.
+To make the best of this recipe, we suggest a vinegar based sauce to lightly drizzle it on your meat.
 This should include a couple of tablespoons of rendered fat, 2 parts apple cider vinegar to 1 part ketchup.
 Add a tablespoon of molasses, a few dashes of your favorite hot sauce, a little salt and a little pepper.

 Your friends and family have been salivating about how you pulled pork.
 The smells, the flavors from tasting as you went along, everyone is worked up to a frenzy.